cifiuqa/addon-docs/docs/index.md

 `Examples`
 : This contains various code snippets and examples which can help you understand how to use different functions in the addons environment.
 You can find many more in the [discord server](https://discord.gg/cjHvAwGQY5)!

+!!! danger "AI Usage"

+    It is heavily recommended to not use ai while scripting because it steals from real programmers and can cause unoptimized code.